Elliott Bay Marina

 Elliott Bay Marina is a private marina located in Seattle, Washington.
 It opened in 1991, after 17 years in the planning and permit process.
-There are 1,200 slips available for moorage.
-There is a stationary pumpout located on the fuel dock.
-The facility also has a Porta-Potty dump station.

-The slips range in size from 32 to 63 feet with 52% of the boats between 36 and 50 feet LOA.
+There are 1,200 slips available for moorage ranging in size from 28 to 120 feet with 52% of the boats between 36 and 50 feet LOA.
+There is transient moorage for super yachts up to 300 feet LOA.

 The boat types are evenly split between sailboats and powerboats, which reflects the great sailing conditions on Puget Sound.
 Forty boats are liveaboards.
 Another 60 slips must remain available for transient boaters per agreement with the city.

 The marina hosts the Downtown Sailing Series on Thursday nights during the summer.

 Marine Services

-Gasoline and diesel fuel can be purchased on site.
-Over night moorage is available for a fee.
-There are 1250 guest moorage slips available.
-The total estimated guest boat capacity is 1280.
-Electrical hook up is available for a fee.
-Electrical power is available in 30, 50, and 100 amps.
-It has been reported the minimum depth at mean low tide is 30.

-New and used boat sales.
-The Seattle Yacht Club has an outstation and clubhouse in this marina.
-Repair services available at Elliott Bay are for light maintenance only.
-Other services include a fuel dock, pumpout, laundry, and grocery store.
+In addition to overnight moorage, services available include gasoline and diesel fuel, a stationary pumpout station, a Porta-Potty dump station, and electrical hook ups at 30, 50, and 100 amps.

 Environmental improvements

 There are three aspects to Elliott Bay Marina's environmental improvements: the temporary steps taken during construction to reduce or ease the negative impacts on marine life; physical features built into the marina to enhance, protect, and encourage marine life; and operational practices that control pollutants or prevent them from entering the water: